FAQ

 How do I know which provider handled a request?

 Application code should not choose providers directly.
-Check response metadata and console request logs to inspect the route attempt that succeeded.
-Operators can change provider/model routing in the console without redeploying your app.
+Check response metadata and console request logs to see which route attempt succeeded.
+Workspace members can change routing in the console without redeploying the app.

 Where is the full endpoint list?